panacloud/bootcamp-2021/README.md

 Covid-19 propelled businesses into the future, ready or not.
 “Covid has acted like a time machine: it brought 2030 to 2020,” said Loren Padelford, vice president at Shopify Inc. “All those trends, where organizations thought they had more time, got rapidly accelerated.”
 We at Panacloud are trying to respond to these challenges and trying to lead from the front.
 For this purpose are starting a not-for-profit movement called Operation Unicorn.

-Operation Unicorn, is planning to introduce an Certified Unicorn Developer international certification.
+Operation Unicorn, is planning to introduce a Certified Unicorn Developer international certification.
 For developers, the word “unicorn” refers to someone with such a diverse range of skills that they’re incredibly rare.
-We beleave that this rare breed will be required to develop Apps and APIs for the next generation Unicorn Startups.
+We believe that this rare breed will be required to develop Apps, Dapps, and APIs for the next generation Unicorn Startups.
 The future developers will develop applications and APIs that will fuse Serverless/Cloud, Graph, AI, IoT, Blockchain, and Quantum Technologies.

-The program will be an eighteen month program consisting of six quarters.
-The first four quaters will cover the foundations which will be requried for creating Unicorn Startups:
+The certification program will be an eighteen month program consisting of six quarters.
+The first four quaters will cover the foundations which will be required for creating Unicorn Startups:

 Quarter 1: Introduction to API Token Economy and Fundamentals of Programming